Usury Laws and the History of Banking

 The Merchants and Bankers of Venice

-Luckily (from a modern perspective at least), although the Jewish faith also treated usury as a sin, a loophole was found that allowed a fee to be charged for interest via a process called “discounting” (charging a fee that sort-of-technically-a-little-bit skirts the direct charging of interest, at least compounding interest; Muslims still do this today to allow for banking in their culture despite their current usury ban).
+Luckily (from a modern perspective at least), although the Jewish faith also treated usury as a sin, a loophole was found that allowed a fee to be charged for interest via a process called “discounting.”
+Discounting was the process of charging a fee that technically skirts the direct charging of interest, at least compounding interest; Muslims still do this today to allow for banking in their culture despite their current usury ban.

-The Jews, who had been attracted to the trading culture Italian Maritime Republics (after having been expelled from Spain and England), had found the loophole in their Old Testament.
-It says, that while a Jew can’t charge a Jew interest, they can charge interest to a foreigner.
+The Jews had been attracted to the trading culture Italian Maritime Republics after having been expelled from Spain and England.
+They had found the loophole in their Old Testament.
+It says, that while a Jew can’t charge another Jew interest, he can charge interest to a foreigner.

 “Thou shalt not lend upon interest to thy brother: interest of money, interest of victuals, interest of anything that is lent upon interest.
 Unto a foreigner thou mayest lend upon interest; but unto thy brother thou shalt not lend upon interest; that the Lord thy God may bless thee in all that thou puttest thy hand into, in the land whither thou goest in to possess it” (Deuteronomy 23:20-21).

-Long story short, the Jews took the banking practices developed in England, Spain, and the Silk Road and went on to Italy to play the role of bankers for the grain merchants while the Italian Grain merchants themselves played the role of borrowers.
+Jews took the banking practices developed in England, Spain, and the Silk Road and went on to Italy to play the role of bankers for the grain merchants while the Italian Grain merchants themselves became borrowers.
 This relationship can be seen as the origin of the modern banking system, insurance, stocks, and most other modern financial products.

 Learn more about the History of Banking.

 Although the final notes below deserve their own page, if not their own book or full essay, the takeaway from this should be the following points: